apisec-inc/documentation/docs/JumpCloudSSOConfig.md

     - For "Redirect URIs" and "Login URL" provide as "https://cloud.apisec.ai/auth/{{clientId}}/redirect".
        Note: You can obtain the clientId after clicking on the "Activate" button.
     - Select "Email & profile" under "Standard Scopes".
-    - Select "include group attribute" and "ROLE" as memberOf in the field.
+    - Select "include group attribute" and add "ROLE" as memberOf in the field.

     ![JumpcloudImage4](https://github.com/apisec-inc/documentation/assets/87167426/5d3f8970-3e50-4890-ae65-a4ed289257a9)